-If a confirmed case of COVID-19 is reported for a support recipient, a Critical Incident Report with the State of Alaska must be filed within 24 hours.
+If a confirmed case of COVID-19 is reported for a support recipient who lives in an Assisted Living Home, a Critical Incident Report with the State of Alaska must be filed within 24 hours.
 This should be filed by the supervisor who oversees the support recipient's care.
-An additional report will be made by Hope's Licensing staff member(s) to the State of Alaska Licensing department for any assisted living home locations that are on quarantine or isolation status.
+In the event of any scheduled onsite State activity, an additional report will be made by Hope's Licensing staff member(s) to the State of Alaska Licensing department for any assisted living home locations that are on quarantine or isolation status.